codyKeener/espresso-tracker/README.md

 - Set you default shot parameters on the Profile page
 - Create, Read, Update, and Delete shots

-## Video Walkthrough of Sorting Hat
+## Video Walkthrough of Espresso Tracker
 COMING SOON

 ## Relevant Links